 Linkage analysis and driver analysis

-One of the more interesting tools to arrive in recent years has been linkage analysis.
+One of the more interesting tools is linkage analysis.
 One way to describe linkage analysis is through examples:

-- An employee survey from 1998 is combined with customer survey data from 1999.
-Using the same methods, we can try to find the employee survey items (or categories) which best predict customer satisfaction or loyalty.
+- An employee survey from 2020 is combined with customer survey data from 2021 to find the employee survey items which predict customer loyalty or wallet-share.

-- Using an enrollment database and student survey data, along with any of the techniques listed above, predicting retention and academic achievement based on student satisfaction, SAT scores, high school GPA, age, and other factors.
+- Using an enrollment database and student survey data, analysts predict retention and academic achievement based on student satisfaction, SAT scores, high school GPA, age, and other factors.

 Some of the methods used are: